abhirockzz/fn-oracledb-java/README.md

-# Employee app using Oracle Functions and Oracle DB
+# Integrating Oracle Functions and Oracle DB

 Oracle functions executing `CRUD` operations on Oracle DB.
 This sample uses a simple `Employee` entity for demonstration purposes